mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 --------------

-Timo Stienstra began working on this project through a 2022 Google Summer of Code internship where he improved the SymPy Mechanics Joints package with documentation improvements, by reworking the fundamental definition of a joint, and adding new cylindrical, planar, and spherical joints.
+Timo Stienstra began working on this project through a 2022 Google Summer of Code internship where he improved the SymPy Mechanics joints modules with documentation improvements, by reworking the fundamental definition of a joint, and adding new cylindrical, planar, and spherical joints.
 These were key early updates to enable the joints package's use in constructing a bicycle-rider